Holiday Inn Logo

 Holiday Inn LogoHoliday Inn Logo PNG

-In order for the Holiday Inn logo to be associated with relaxation and comfort, the designers made it visually light.
+To associate the Holiday Inn logo with relaxation and comfort, the designers made it visually light.
 Soft lines with partially rounded corners create a feeling of relaxation and ease.
-These are the main characteristics that the hotel chain wants to emphasize and which are at the heart of its advertising campaigns.
+These are the main characteristics the hotel chain wants to emphasize, which are at the heart of its advertising campaigns.

 Holiday Inn: Brand overview